Hays County, Texas: Demographics

-Until 2020 when Joe Biden did both with 54.4% of the vote, the last Democrat to carry Hays County in a presidential election was Bill Clinton with a plurality of 39.8% of the vote in 1992 and the last Democrat to win a majority of the vote in the county was Jimmy Carter, with 54.4% in 1976.
+Until 2020, when Joe Biden won the county with 54.4% of the vote, the last Democrat to carry Hays County in a presidential election was Bill Clinton, with a plurality of 39.8% of the vote in 1992.
+The last Democrat to win a majority of the vote in the county before 2020 was Jimmy Carter, with 54.4% in 1976.
 Lloyd Bentsen had been the last Democratic Senate candidate to carry the county, winning 69.2% of the vote in 1988, until 2018, when Beto O'Rourke carried the county with 57.1% of the vote.

-Ann Richards was the last Democratic gubernatorial candidate to win the county with 56.6% of the vote in 1990, until Lupe Valdez won with a 49.6% plurality in 2018.
+Ann Richards in 1990 was the last Democratic gubernatorial candidate to win the county, when she took 56.6% of the vote that year, until 2018, when Lupe Valdez won with a 49.6% plurality.

+In the 2022 elections, Democrats won all but one race in Hays County; They flipped several countywide seats previously held by Republicans.

 Democratic voters mostly reside along the I-35 Corridor and communities East.
 Communities West of the I-35 Corridor lean Republican.
 San Marcos, home of Texas State University, and the city of Kyle generally vote Democratic.
-Buda, Dripping Springs, and Wimberley generally vote Republican.
+Driftwood, Dripping Springs, Wimberley, and Woodcreek generally vote Republican.
+Elections within the county are often decided by margins in Bear Creek, Belterra, Buda, and the county's northcentral border along Travis County.